kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ## Summary

 Congratulations!
 You are now able to perform two different multivariate statistical tests.
 But there are so many more to learn!
-A further test you could perform on this data is an indicator species analysis, to see which species are found statistically more abundantly in one group versus the other.
+A further test you could perform on these data is an indicator species analysis, to see which species are found statistically more abundantly in one group versus the other.
 Or, if you didn't want to group the environmental variables, instead keeping them as continuous scales, you could try a mantel test.
 You could also look into PCA, MANOVA, rarefaction and a range of other tests, so keep an eye out for future tutorials on these subjects. <br/>

 But for now, relax and enjoy being able to explore the factors affecting fish communities in the Barents Sea.